hiyd-uk/hiyd.uk/terms.md

 - ✅ Educational and learning purposes
 - ✅ Open source and commercial projects

-You may not use Hyd for:
+You may not use Hiyd for:

 - ❌ Any illegal or unauthorized purpose
 - ❌ Creating harmful, abusive, or inappropriate content